Azur & Asmar: The Princes' Quest: Home media

 The Japanese region 2 DVD and region A Blu-ray Disc was released on 19 December 2007, the South Korean region 3 DVD released on 17 July 2008 and all regional Blu-ray Discs released on January 29, 2014 all include English subtitles.

-As of February 2019, the film is not available in high definition with English subtitles or the English dub on Blu-ray Disc, download or streaming in the United Kingdom, Ireland or United States.
+As of February 2019, the film is not available in high definition with English subtitles or the English dub on Blu-ray Disc, download or streaming in the United Kingdom, Ireland, or the United States.
 However, it can be seen with English subtitles with either of the Japanese or South Korean Blu-ray Disc releases.

+Video game

+A platform game was released for the PlayStation 2 and Microsoft Windows, and was developed by OUAT Entertainment and Wizarbox SARL, and published by EMME Interactive.